devika-singh/repo_coding_week/README.md

-#Hey!
+#Hey

-##I am Devika Singh CSE
+##I am Devika Singh

-Chips...chips..chips..
+I wanna contribute to opensource to be able to take part in krita development.